 Question Yes No N/A Comments/Documentation.
-(TAP; petition; regulatory agency; other) 1.
-Is the comparative description as to why the non-organic form of the material /substance is necessary for use in organic handling provided? position, regionality algebra, remaining 2.
-Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate form to fulfill an essential function in a system of organic handling?
-3. Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate quality to fulfill an essential function in a system of organic handling?
-4. Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate quantity to fulfill an essential function in a system of organic handling?
-5. Does the industry information about unavailability include (but is not limited to) the following?: Regions of production (including factors such as climate and number of regions); b.
-Number of suppliers and amount produced; c.
-Current and historical supplies related to weather events such as hurricanes, floods, and droughts that may temporarily halt production or destroy crops or supplies; d.
+(TAP; petition; regulatory agency; other) Is the comparative description as to why the non-organic form of the material /substance is necessary for use in organic handling provided? , , , Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate form to fulfill an essential function in a system of organic handling?
+3. 3.
+Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate quality to fulfill an essential function in a system of organic handling?
+4. 4.
+Does the current and historical industry information, research, or evidence provided explain how or why the material /substance cannot be obtained organically in the appropriate quantity to fulfill an essential function in a system of organic handling?
+5. Regions of production (including factors such as climate and number of regions); Number of suppliers and amount produced; Current and historical supplies related to weather events such as hurricanes, floods, and droughts that may temporarily halt production or destroy crops or supplies; d.
 Trade-related issues such as evidence of hoarding, war, trade barriers, or civil unrest that may temporarily restrict supplies; or e.
 Other issues which may present a challenge to a consistent supply?